nimblemachines/kinetis-chip-equates/README.md

 # Why?

-One of the issues with rolling your own language - especially if, like [muforth](https://muforth.nimblemachines.com/), it is a cross-compiler that targets microcontrollers - is that you need to find or create, for every chip you care about, "equates" files that describe the i/o registers, their memory addresses, and their bit definitions.
+One of the issues with rolling your own language &ndash; especially if, like [muforth](https://muforth.nimblemachines.com/), it is a cross-compiler that targets microcontrollers &ndash; is that you need to find or create, for every chip you care about, "equates" files that describe the i/o registers, their memory addresses, and their bit definitions.

-It's a lot of work - and error-prone - to type these in by hand.
+It's a lot of work &ndash; and error-prone &ndash; to type these in by hand.
 For the Freescale S08 and the Atmel AVR I was able to get pretty good results by "scraping" the PDF files by hand (yes, by hand, with a mouse), pasting the results into a file, and then running code that processed the text into a useful form.

-For the STM32 ARM microcontrollers I wrote code that shoddily "parses" the .h files (which I found in their "Std Periph Lib" and STM32Cube zip files - I tried both) and prints out muforth code.
+For the STM32 ARM microcontrollers I wrote code that shoddily "parses" the .h files (which I found in their "Std Periph Lib" and STM32Cube zip files &ndash; I tried both) and prints out muforth code.

 When I went looking for something similar for Freescale's Kinetis microcontrollers, I found the "Kinetis SDK", but was unable to find a recent (2.0) version that had definitions for all their chips.
 It doesn't seem to exist for 2.0.
 All I could find is the 1.3 version, which seems pretty old (it's from 2015).